donchai/unison/README.md

 This shell script was written to facilitate unison scripted installation (after realising there are gaps to address virtual machine is ready for unison installation e.g. linraries and machine tuning) under a pair of newly deployed Azure Virtual Machines <a href="https://docs.microsoft.com/en-us/azure/virtual-machines/linux/endorsed-distros#supported-distributions-and-versions">CentOS 8.2 distribution</a> at the time of writing this readme.

+# How To Use
+## Prerequisite

+Download unisoncentos.sh into source machine and execute following command:

 # Reference

 In Use